PauloRlopez/Web_Scraping/README.md

      You can use Beautiful soup objects by searching by tags codes and finally extract the data found on those respective tags.

+## Purpose

+The main purpose of this project is to find information related to basketball players names and their image.
+Also, gathering a favorite movie poster from a movie rating website and checking for the top rated Indian movies according to www.imdb.com.

+Note:  This can be apply to other projects.

 ## Dependencies

 1. Numpy